NikolasVir/Bookapp-UX-Design-and-Evaluation/README.md

 ## Final Report
 The `FINAL_REPORT_TEAM_11.pdf` file includes the findings from usability tests conducted with three participants.
 The report details the aspects of the system that were well-received and those that required changes.

-### Key Findings
-- **User Feedback**: Summarizes the participants' opinions and experiences with the system.
-- **Recommended Changes**: Lists the potential improvements identified during the testing phase.

 ## Project Scope
 It is important to note that the scope of this project did not include implementing the changes suggested in the `FINAL_REPORT_TEAM_11.pdf`.
 The primary goal was to design, evaluate, and document the UX process.

-## Contributing
-While the project has concluded, any suggestions or feedback on our documentation and designs are welcome.
-Please feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments
-- Our instructor, for their invaluable guidance and feedback.
-- The participants of our usability tests, for their time and insights.

 ![til](./5_FIGMA_PRESENTATION.gif)